Shobhit782/Crop-Yield-Predicition-SML/README.md

 ## Workflow
 1. Dataset Collection:
-o	The dataset is sourced from Kaggle and GitHub, with modifications made to enhance accuracy.
+The dataset is sourced from Kaggle and GitHub, with modifications made to enhance accuracy.
 With over 15,000 entries, it includes features such as country name, average rainfall, year, pesticide usage, average temperature, area, and crop name, providing a comprehensive base for analysis.

 2. Data Exploration:
-o	Analyze the data to understand its structure, identify missing values, and observe preliminary trends.
+Analyze the data to understand its structure, identify missing values, and observe preliminary trends.
 This helps in getting an overview of potential relationships between variables and crop yield.

 3. Data Pre-processing:
 Clean and prepare the data for analysis.
 This step includes handling missing values, encoding categorical variables, and ensuring that the data is in a suitable format for modeling.